KeithLaiKB/java_try_zigbee2mqtt_smarthome1/README.md

 now I tried domain-driven design create a thread one time running to sent publish_get message to the IoT device,
-because initially, if service want the information, but now the IoT device didn't send the topic(because IoT device would send the notification in interval)
+because initially, if serviceA want the IoT device status,
+but now the IoT device didn't send the topic(because IoT device would send the notification in interval)
 in this case, you can use publish_get message to notify the IoT device to send the status immediately right now to the broker
 ![image](https://github.com/KeithLaiKB/java_try_zigbee2mqtt_smarthome1/blob/main/doc/ddd_doc/Model_sendMessage_Main_0.jpg)